By Helen Varvi, Deputy Director

 Each generation is proving that many older adults are vibrant, passionate, and not the image of old age at all.
 From the Greatest Generation (those now over 93), the Silent Generation (those between 75 and 92), and Baby Boomers (56 to 74) to Gen-Xers (40 to 55), there are pioneers of aging determined to remain vital and healthy.

 But healthy aging doesn’t come without some effort.
 Why make a commitment to good health this month?
 Especially since for months we have been living under the dark cloud of COVID-19.
 We have heard that this virus has been particularly troublesome for older adults.
 But according to the CDC (Centers for Disease Control and Prevention), people of any age with certain underlying medical conditions are at increased risk for severe illness from COVID-19.
 And many of these underlying conditions can be mitigated by making healthier lifestyle changes.

-So, let's look at this September as a fresh start, a new page and take stock of your current lifestyle and make a real commitment to set some healthy goals.
+So, let’s look at this September as a fresh start; a new page to take stock of your current lifestyle and make a real commitment to set some healthy goals.
 And now, more than ever, it is important to have a positive outlook.
-Not only during Healthy Aging Month, but as we continue to grow and move forward.
+Not only during Healthy Aging Month but as we continue to grow and move forward.